 The aromas coming from this garden will leave you questioning which scent you are smelling.
 Have fun discovering the different scents and maybe stay for an afternoon tea party!

 Take a stroll through the perfectly manicured butterfly garden and be greeted by a multitude of winged beauties.
+Beautiful plants are everywhere, making this one of my favorite spots.
 Butterflies of all sorts can be found in just a short walk through this garden that is actually shaped like a butterfly!

 However, the fencing around the trains can be easy to get through to reach those tempting trains.